Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Applications

 \end{Example}

-We take the initial point $\textbf{x}_0=(1,1,1,1)$ for all the algorithms and $\textbf{x}_1=(2,2,2,2)$ for Alg(In-M) for both cases (Case 1 and Case 2) in Example \ref{DiscConsEx}.
-The performance of algorithms Alg(PDRA), Alg(In-M) and Alg($p$-Acc) are depicted in Table \ref{compareDisctab}.
-We have plotted the graph between the number of iterations and $E(n)=d(t_n,t_{n-1})$ to have a clear visualization of the experiment, where $t_n$ is the first $2$ coordinates of $\prox_{\iota_\textbf{D}}(\textbf{x}_n)$; see Figure \ref{compareDisc}.
-From Table \ref{compareDisctab} and Figure \ref{compareDisc}, we see that our Algorithm Alg($p$-Acc) takes less time and less number of iterations to achieve the desired stopping criteria $E(n)\leq 10^{-10}$.
+We take the initial point $\mathbf{x}_0=ones(1,6)$ for all the algorithms and $\mathbf{x}_1=2*ones(1,6)$ for Alg(In-M) for both cases (Case 1 and Case 2) in Example \ref{DiscConsEx}.
+The numerical performance of algorithms Alg(PDRA), Alg(In-M) and Alg($p$-Acc) are depicted in Table \ref{compareDisctab}.
+We plot the relationship between the number of iterations and \(Er(n)\); see Figure~\ref{compareDisc}.
+From Table~\ref{compareDisctab} and Figure~\ref{compareDisc}, we observe that Alg(\(p\)-Acc) requires less computational time and fewer iterations to achieve the desired stopping criterion in both cases.